 The 2024 Joint British Society of Refractive Surgery and UK Cross-linking Consortium Meeting

-Our first joint meeting with the British Society of Refractive Surgery took place in Leonardo Royal Oxford on 22-23rd June 2024 and was a huge success, with over 80 ophthalmologists, optometrists and vision scientists attending the UK Cross-linking Consortium session to hear about some of the latest advancements in cross-linking research and participate in lively discussions about the topic.
+Our first joint meeting with the British Society of Refractive Surgery took place in Leonardo Royal Oxford on 22-23rd June 2024 and was a huge success, with over 80 ophthalmologists, optometrists and vision scientists attending the UK Cross-linking Consortium session to hear about some of the latest advancements in corneal and scleral cross-linking and participate in lively discussions about the topic.

 Our first speaker, Dr Siân Morgan from Cardiff University, presented experimental evidence on the impact of corneal rinsing and riboflavin replenishment during riboflavin/UVA cross-linking.
 In a series of ex vivo studies examining the resistance of corneal tissue following different cross-linking protocols, Dr Morgan showed that a brief rinse of the cornea prior to UVA exposure (to remove surface riboflavin) had no impact on cross-linking effectiveness.
 Similarly, the replenishment of riboflavin mid-way through a 9mW/10 min UVA exposure did not lead to any further enhancement in the enzymatic resistance of the cross-linked tissue.
 However, corneal rinsing and riboflavin replenishment were both shown to be beneficial in terms of maintaining tissue thickness during treatment.
 Click here to read the published findings of this study.